 Under the IBC, a resolution applicant (bidder for the company under a CIRP) is required to submit performance security after approval of its bid.
 The performance security will be forfeited if the resolution applicant fails to implement the resolution plan.

-If an acquisition of a listed company triggers the requirement of making an open offer by the acquirer under the Takeover Regulations, the acquirer is required to fund an escrow account with the required funds in accordance with these regulations.
-The funds can be provided in the form of cash deposited in an escrow account, a bank guarantee issued in favour of the manager to the offer by any scheduled commercial bank or the deposit of frequently traded and freely transferable securities with an appropriate margin.
-Where the acquirer proposes to fund the escrow account by availing financing, the manager to the offer may need to be satisfied that the financing is available.
+If the acquisition of a listed company triggers the requirement of making an open offer by the acquirer under the Takeover Regulations, the acquirer must fund an escrow account with the required funds in accordance with these regulations.
+The funds can be provided in cash deposited in an escrow account, a bank guarantee issued in favour of the manager to the offer by any scheduled commercial bank or the deposit of frequently traded and freely transferable securities with an appropriate margin.
+Where the acquirer proposes to fund the escrow account by availing financing, the manager of the offer may need to be satisfied that the financing is available.

 Disclosure of an Encumbrance on Listed Shares

 Under the Takeover Regulations, shares taken by way of an encumbrance are treated as acquisitions and are required to be disclosed.
-Similarly, shares released from an encumbrance are treated as sale and are also required to be disclosed.
+Similarly, shares released from an encumbrance are treated as a sale and also must be disclosed.

-Therefore, covenants or other conditions in the financing documents which have the effect of creating an encumbrance on the shares or voting rights of the listed company may require disclosures under the Takeover Regulations.
+Therefore, covenants or other conditions in the financing documents that create an encumbrance on the shares or voting rights of the listed company may require disclosures under the Takeover Regulations.
 Any such covenants may include any borrowing limits linked to the value of listed shares, a requirement to hold a specific number or value of the listed shares and a consent requirement for disposal of the listed shares.